BlidDev/Niv/wiki/variables.md

 **Desc:**

-Creates a variable called the value of `name` (or overrides an existing one) and inserts the value of `val` in it.
+Creates a variable called the value of `name` (or overrides an existing one) and inserts the value of `val` into it.

 **Return value:** The value of `val`.